Guide on Business Registration In Ghana (RGD Name Search)

 • Company regulations

-The certificates are proof that the company is registered, legally recognised and dully authorised to commence business in Ghana.
+The certificates are proof that the company is registered, legally recognized, and duly authorized to commence business in Ghana.

-It should also reflect the directors’ details, company TIN details as well as shareholders information.
+It should also reflect the directors’ details, company TIN details as well and shareholders’ information.

 Conclusion